fiee/fiee-coloree/README.rst

 License
 -------

-BSD, like Django_ itself (as far as valid for the code of other authors)
+BSD, like Django_ itself (as far as valid for the code of other authors), see LICENSE_

 Author(s)